cloudflare/cloudflare-docs/products/pages/src/content/how-to/deploy-an-angular-application.md

 # Deploy an Angular application

-React is an incredibly popular framework for building reactive and powerful frontend applications, built by the open-source team at Facebook.
+Angular is an incredibly popular framework for building reactive and powerful frontend applications.

-In this guide, you'll create a new React application and deploy it using Cloudflare Pages.
-We'll be using `create-react-app`, a batteries-included tool for generating new React applications.
+In this guide, you'll create a new Angular application and deploy it using Cloudflare Pages.
+We'll be using Angular CLI, a batteries-included tool for generating new Angular applications.

 ## Setting up a new project